NiloGregginz33/QMGRExperiments/README.md

 ## Achievements

-- I performed the first hardware reconstruction of a curved (hyperbolic) spacetime purely from qubit entanglement measurements.
+- I performed the novel experimental evidence for hardware reconstruction of a curved (hyperbolic) spacetime purely from qubit entanglement measurements.

 ## Recent Experiments